 These things should help you to see why the three subjects in PPE are usefully studied together.
 Reflection about methodology can be applied to Politics and Economics, as well as to Philosophy itself; and questions in Moral Philosophy about what is good and what is just, and about what goals we should aim at, have clear implications for both subjects, for example through Political Theory so far as Politics is concerned, and for Economics in contributing to the debates about the conceptions of welfare and rationality.

-Magdalen’s Fellows in Philosophy are Dr Lizzie Fricker and Dr Jeff Russell, who both have a very wide range of philosophical interests.
+Magdalen’s Fellows in Philosophy are Professor Lizzie Fricker and Professor Paul Elbourne, who both have a wide range of philosophical interests.
 They are assisted by a retired Fellow, Dr Ralph Walker.
 We strongly believe in teaching through tutorials or small groups, and in making the arrangements as flexible as we can to meet the specific needs of the students concerned.

 In the first year of the politics course we focus on an introduction to the Theory and Practice of Democracy.
 After a first year exam the next two years are spent studying eight topics for a final set of eight exams.
 Here there is wide scope for specialisation in the three branches mentioned above, and in fact what that means is that you can study almost any aspect of politics with specialist tutors from across the University.